Ultra Luxury Cruising – Why Upgrade

 Beyond great chefs, you’ll find that most maitre d’s will be happy to arrange special requests for specific meals for special occasions.
 Watch out for Food and Wine Themed cruise like the Seabourn Food and Wine Cruises as these can be extremely good with celebrity chefs competing against each other for bragging rights!

-The smaller ships generally found with the Luxury Cruise Lines have a big advantage over their larger counterparts.
+he smaller ships generally found with the Luxury Cruise Lines have a big advantage over their larger counterparts.
 They can get into ports that the large ships can’t or won’t go to.
 That’s why you will find some really fabulous itineraries.
 In the Mediterranean this means exclusive ports such as Portofino and Capri.
 Exotic stops like Indonesia’s Komodo Island in southeast Asia.
 Antartica is another destination for smaller ships.
-See article about Seabourn cruises to Antartica.

 In a growing trend, luxury cruise lines also tend to overnight in popular ports so travellers can get a real sense of the place and enjoy both daytime and night-time shore excursions.
 Azamara Club Cruises do this well with their AzAmazining Evenings program

 In addition to regular excursions, lines such Seabourn and Azamara host complimentary outings, just for clients.
-One of Seabourn’s most famous complimentary excursions is a lovely evening of classical music at the Odeon theatre at Ephesus in Turkey.
+One of Seabourn’s most famous complimentary excursions is a lovely evening of classical music at The Great Theatre at Ephesus in Turkey which we enjoyed immensely.

-One of my favourites….
+One of our favourites….
 Unlike the mega ships, the onboard photographers are not trying to snap you every few minutes and then charge a fortune for the prints.
-In fact Luxury Lines tend not to have onboard photographers.
+In fact Ultra Luxury Lines tend not to have onboard photographers.
 A much more civilised experience.